ibm-cloud-docs/openwhisk/openwhisk_actions.md

 ```
 {: pre}

 The CLI automatically infers the type of the action from the source file extension.
-For `.py` source files, the action runs by using a Python 2.7 runtime.
-You can also create an action that runs with Python 3.6 by explicitly specifying the parameter `--kind python:3`.
-For more information, see the Python 2.7 vs 3.6 [reference](./openwhisk_reference.html#openwhisk_ref_python_environments).
+For `.py` source files, the action runs by using a Python 2 runtime.
+You can also create an action that runs with Python 3 by explicitly specifying the parameter `--kind python:3`.
+In addition there is a Python 3 runtime with kind `python-jessie:3` that contains additional packages for IBM Cloud Services like IBM Cloudant, IBM DB2, IBM COS, and IBM Watson.
+For more information about packages included in this Python 3 runtime, see the Python runtime [reference](./openwhisk_reference.html#openwhisk_ref_python_environments).

 Action invocation is the same for Python Actions as it is for JavaScript Actions: